hemanta212/blogger-cli/docs/conversion.md

 --img-dir:
 Folder for post images.
 Default: blog's config

--no-imgex, --no-img-extract:
+-no-ex, --no-img-extract:
-Disable image extraction from URI and urls.
+Disable image, video extraction from URI, urls and local files.

 --topic:
 Topic in which this post should be placed in index.
 Applied to all files currently converting.